mongodb/docs/source/core/replication.rst

 Rollbacks
 ~~~~~~~~~

-In some :term:`failover` situations, the :term:`primary` will accept
+In some :term:`failover` situations :term:`primary` nodes will have
-write operations that do not have time to replicate to the
+accepted write operations that have replicated to the
-:term:`secondaries <secondary>` before the primary steps down and
+:term:`secondaries <secondary>` after a failover occurs.
+This case is
-another primary is elected.
-This case is rare and typically occurs as
+rare and typically occurs as a result of a network partition with
-a result of a network partition.
-When this node (the former primary)
+replication lag.
+When this node (the former primary) rejoins the
-rejoins the :term:`replica set` and attempts to continue replication
+:term:`replica set` and attempts to continue replication as a
-as a secondary those operations that were not replicated have to be
+secondary those operations that were not replicated have to be
 removed, or "rolled back," to maintain database consistency across the
 replica set.